redhat-openstack/website/source/rdo/projectsinrdo.html.md

 The following is a list of Openstack Projects which are already packaged or currently in the process of being packaged and shipped as part of RDO.
 For the full list, see [rdo.yml](https://github.com/redhat-openstack/rdoinfo/blob/master/rdo.yml)

+See also the [project matrix](/rdo/matrix) for a comparison of what's in RDO, Packstack, and TripleO.

 ### Keystone

 Keystone provides authentication, authorization and service discovery mechanisms via HTTP primarily for use by projects in the OpenStack family.
 It is most commonly deployed as an HTTP interface to existing identity systems, such as LDAP.